openharmony/docs/en/application-dev/reference/errorcodes/errorcode-geoLocationManager.md

 **Solution**

-Try the geocoding query again.
+Perform a query again.

-## 3301500 Area Information Query Failure
+## 3301500 Area Information Query Failed

-**Error Message**
+**Error Information**

 Failed to query the area information.

 **Description**

-This error code is reported for the failure to query the area information (including the country code).
+This error code is reported if the query of the area information (including the country code) has failed.

 **Possible Causes**